-Once the fixed period ends, most ARMs adjust annually.
+Once the fixed period ends, most ARMs adjust every 6 months.
 This adjustment usually happens on the anniversary of your loan.
 The index value 45 days before the anniversary will determine the new rate.
 Some ARMs adjust every month, though.
 It's important to know how often adjustments happen.
 If the volatility is too much, a fixed-rate mortgage is probably a better option.

 What's the interest rate environment like?